Skip to main content

 Pure contributory negligence does not let an injured party receive any damages if they contribute to their injuries at all, even if they share only 1% of the fault.
 Since this approach completely bars recovery, it is widely considered a defense to a personal injury lawsuit or a way for the opposing party to avoid being held liable.

-Often this is viewed as the harshest approach on the injury party, also known as the plaintiff.
-As a result, the majority of states moved away from it and modernized their negligence approach.
+Often, this is viewed as the harshest approach on the injury party, also known as the plaintiff.
+As a result, most states moved away from it and modernized their negligence approach.

 Only four states continue to use this more traditional approach to negligence: Alabama, Maryland, North Carolina, and Virginia.
-Additionally, the District of Columbia uses pure contributory negligence for most injury claims.
+The District of Columbia also uses pure contributory negligence for most injury claims.
 Recently, the District adopted an exception to this rule and now uses modified contributory negligence for lawsuits brought by pedestrians or bicyclists.

 Modified Contributory Negligence

-Currently there are 33 states using modified contributory negligence.
-There are two versions of this approach used by these states: the 50% Rule and the 51% Rule.
+Currently, 33 states are using modified contributory negligence.
+Two versions of this approach are used by these states: the 50% Rule and the 51% Rule:

-Although modified contributory negligence is the most common approach, many states include different provisions for how to treat cases with multiple defendants or how to handle third parties that may share some fault but are not included in the lawsuit.
+Although modified contributory negligence is the most common approach, many states include different provisions for treating cases with multiple defendants or handling third parties that may share some fault but are not included in the lawsuit.

 Pure Comparative Negligence

 Under this approach, even if the injured party is 99% at fault for their injuries, the court may award damages for the 1% of fault attributed to the opposing party.
-As of today, twelve states utilize this approach when hearing personal injury lawsuits.
+Currently, eleven states utilize this approach when hearing personal injury lawsuits.

 Slight/Gross Comparative Negligence

-The injured party may only receive damages if the court determines they were “slightly” negligent and the opposing party was “grossly” negligent.
-This approach is highly criticized because the meaning of slight and gross negligence is vague and the law does not provide any clear definitions.
+The injured party may only receive damages if the court determines they were “slightly” negligent and the opposing party was “grossly.”
+This approach is highly criticized because the meaning of slight and gross negligence is vague, and the law provides no clear definitions.

 State Laws on Contributory and Comparative Negligence

-Each state defines their own approach to contributory and comparative negligence.
-The location of the definition by law is varied as well, which may make it tricky to find.
+Each state defines its own approach to contributory and comparative negligence.

-Whether you are the injured party or you are facing a personal injury lawsuit, it is important to know how your state approaches negligence claims and damages to understand what your liability may mean.
+Whether you are the injured party or facing a personal injury lawsuit, knowing how your state approaches negligence claims and damages is vital to understanding your liability.
 Listed below, you can find which approach your state takes as well as where your state defines comparative and contributory negligence.

 Alabama

-Alabama is one of four states that uses contributory negligence.
-This means that if you bring a claim and the court determines you were even the slightest bit at fault for your injuries, you cannot recover any damages from the defendant.
+Alabama is one of four states that use contributory negligence.
+This means that if you bring a claim and the court or jury determines you were even the slightest bit at fault for your injuries, you cannot recover any damages from the defendant.

 However, certain individuals may qualify for an exception to this rule.
 Alabama law considers children under the age of 14 years old or people lacking mental competence incapable of contributory negligence.